10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Diffusion Across a Membrane

 We have studied molecular aggregates (micelles and bilayers) and macromolecular structures (mostly proteins).
-We also studied binding interactions which are the first steps in the expression of the biological activity of a macromolecule.
+We also studied binding interactions, which are the first steps in a macromolecule's biological activity.
 For some proteins, reversible binding is their sole function (consider the binding of dioxygen to myoglobin and hemoglobin).
 For many others, it is not.
 For those, what can happen next?

 You already have one possible answer.
 A bound reactant, which we will call a substrate, can be converted to a product in a chemical step involving the breaking and making of covalent bonds catalyzed by a protein enzyme.
-However, there is an even simpler process that does not involve covalent bond changes.
+However, there is an even simpler process that does not involve changes to covalent bonds.
 If a small molecule is bound to a membrane protein, it could be transported in a purely physical step across a membrane.
-Just as reactions can proceed with and without an enzyme, a solute can move down a concentration gradient across a semi-permeable membrane, driven by diffusion alone in a thermodynamically favorable process, either by itself, in a process called passive diffusion, or with the assistance of a membrane protein, in a process called facilitated diffusion.
-Large pores made of assemblies of proteins can also be formed that allow the passage of many solutes across the membrane.
+Just as reactions can proceed with and without an enzyme, a solute can move down a concentration gradient across a semipermeable membrane, driven by diffusion alone in a thermodynamically favorable process, either by itself, in a process called passive diffusion, or with the assistance of a membrane protein, in a process called facilitated diffusion.
+Large pores composed of protein assemblies can also form, allowing the passage of many solutes across the membrane.

-There are many occasions when it would be optimal to move a molecule across a membrane from a region of low to high concentration.
+There are many occasions when moving a molecule across a membrane from a region of low to a region of high concentration would be optimal.
 This process is called active transport.
-It is not thermodynamically favored so it requires an external energy source.
+It is not thermodynamically favored, so it requires an external energy source.
 This is often the thermodynamically favored cleavage of ATP to ADP and Pi.
 The uphill transport can also be powered by the downhill diffusion of a "co-transport" molecule from high to low concentration.
-We will explore all of these processes in this and the remaining chapter sections.
+We will explore these processes in this and the remaining chapter sections.
 First, we should understand the simplest process, "passive diffusion", that requires no protein "help".

-Let's step back and think about how difficult it is for a chemical species to cross a lipid bilayer.
-Chemical intuition would tell us that both size and polarity are important.
+Let's step back and consider how difficult it is for a chemical species to cross a lipid bilayer.
+Chemical intuition suggests that both size and polarity are important.
 The bigger the size and the greater the charge, the more difficult it would be to cross the membrane.
 The permeability coefficient is related to the ease with which solutes traverse the membrane.
 Figure \(\PageIndex{1}\) shows the permeability coefficients for relevant biological molecules.

 Smaller, higher charge density ions (like Na+) have a lower permeability coefficient than do larger, lower charge density ions (like K+) as seen in (Table \(\PageIndex{1}\)).
 What about natural membranes?

-Looks like D-glucose gets a little help in getting across.
+It looks like D-glucose gets a little help getting across.
 We'll see the mechanism below.

 Passive Diffusion

-Let's start with the passive diffusion of uncharged solute A across a membrane, which can be represented by the chemical equation Aout ↔ Ain.
-Intuitively, you probably believe that the rate of net diffusion or the flux of A across the membrane is directly proportional to the concentration gradient across the membrane.
+Let's start with the passive diffusion of uncharged solute A across a membrane, represented by the chemical equation Aout ↔ Ain.
+Intuitively, you probably believe that the rate of net diffusion or the flux of A across the membrane is directly proportional to the concentration gradient.
 If concentrations of A are identical across the membrane, the net flux J should be 0.
 If you double the concentration gradient, the net rate should double.
 We will see that the net rate is a linear function of [ΔA] across the membrane.
 Figure \(\PageIndex{2}\) shows the flux of Aout across a semipermeable membrane of thickness Δx (we will use dx instead when Δx is very small).

 Let's animate diffusion using a PHET simulation, as shown in Figure \(\PageIndex{3}\).